 If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
 We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 The setting you choose is based on personal preference, skin tone and current fashion.
 There is no technical answer to which color gold is the best (yellow, rose or white).

 If you’re wondering, “Is platinum better than gold?,” the short answer to that is “No.” Visually, platinum is virtually identical to white gold.
-Check out this beautiful platinum solitaire from James Allen.
-Now here is the same setting in 14kt white gold and it looks identical.
+Check out this elegant 14kt white gold setting from Blue Nile for $390 (setting only).
+Now here is the same setting in platinum.
+For comparisons sake, here is a beautiful platinum solitaire from James Allen.
+The 14kt white gold version looks identical and will run you only $900.
 Technically speaking, platinum is poor value (as explained below), so you are better off putting your money towards the diamond.

 If you’re interested in more personal help, please don’t hesitate to

 When selecting the perfect setting for your diamond ring, you’ll likely come across two popular choices: white gold and platinum.
 The differences between these two materials rests primarily in composition and price, as they almost look identical to the naked eye.